Making fictional evil real

 LEVEL FOUR—demons: here we begin to actually see true spiritual evil.
 These demons are not often explained as fallen angels.
 Satan is not necessarily mentioned.
 They’re usually just Hollywood-nasty—which has little to do with reality.
 They are presented as brutal, ugly,

 smelly, nauseating beings.
 They seem to be a real threat.
 Heathens are

 terrified.
 As believers, not so much.
 Completely forgotten are concepts like, Lucifer was the most beautiful angel—before his rebellion.

 Spiritual warfare: At level four

 Occasionally, books have some actual spiritual warfare on a realistic level with characters in a Level Four Christian book.
 Here making fictional evil real becomes possible, but that’s very rare.
 Normally, it is angels fighting demons with humans filling in the gaps supernaturally—often with weapons or objects of spiritual power.
 It’s never mentioned that a spirit-filled believer can simply deactivate any object like that.
-Jesus gave s authority over things like this.
-And don’t even. men tion that we are a higher level of being than an angel.
+Jesus gave us authority over things like this.
+And don’t even. mention that we are a higher level of being than an angel.
 They may be powerful.
 But we will judge them.
 However, angel/demon warfare is usually Level Three.

 Some horror is found here.
 But warfare and the reactions of soldiers in this war are very different than the civilian horror found in level-three writing.